chainguard-dev/melange/docs/md/melange_index.md

 ### Options

 ```
   -a, --arch string          Index only packages which match the expected architecture
   -h, --help                 help for index
+  -m, --merge                Merge pre-existing index entries
   -o, --output string        Output generated index to FILE (default "APKINDEX.tar.gz")
+      --signing-key string   Key to use for signing the index (optional)
+  -s, --source string        Source FILE to use for pre-existing index entries (default "APKINDEX.tar.gz")
 ```

 ### SEE ALSO